trebeljahr/trebeljahr.com/_pages/needlestack.md

 I searched for them, but didn't find any videos on YouTube or on the MIT OCW website sadly...

 [MIT 18.06 - Linear Algebra](https://www.youtube.com/playlist?list=PLE7DDD91010BC51F8) with Gilbert Strang is one of my most cherished lecture series I have ever watched.
 The guy just has a knack of explaining dense mathematical concepts, making them fun to follow and easy to understand.
-He is enthusiastic about the topics and makes connections between different areas of mathematics that look beautiful.
-Gilbert Strang is just one of the best teachers out there and everything he has on MIT OCW that I have looked into is solid gold.
-The other lecture series of his that I am aware of are:
+He is enthusiastic about the topics and makes connections between different areas of mathematics that look absolutely beautiful.
+Gilbert Strang is just one of the best teachers out there and everything he has on MIT OCW that I have watched, is solid gold.
+There are a few other lecture series of his that I am aware of:
 - [A 2020 Vision of Linear Algebra](https://www.youtube.com/playlist?list=PLUl4u3cNGP61iQEFiWLE21EJCxwmWvvek)
 - [Highlights of Calculus](https://www.youtube.com/playlist?list=PLBE9407EA64E2C318), [MIT Learn Differential Equations](https://www.youtube.com/playlist?list=PLUl4u3cNGP63oTpyxCMLKt_JmB0WtSZfG)
 - [MIT 18.065 Matrix Methods in Data Analysis](https://www.youtube.com/playlist?list=PLUl4u3cNGP63oMNUHXqIUcrkS2PivhN3k)
 - [MIT 18.085 Computational Science and Engineering I](https://www.youtube.com/playlist?list=PLF706B428FB7BD52C)
 - [MIT 18.085 Computational Science and Engineering II](https://www.youtube.com/playlist?list=PL3A13781649466805)

 I still want to watch 18.065, 18.085 and 18.086 in their entirety.
-But so far I didn't find the time to do that.
+But so far I didn't find time to do that.

 ### Software Engineering